jeremychauvet/aws-python-sdk-showroom/sqs/insert-fake-data-in-queue/README.md

-# Get key rotation status
+# Insert fake data in queue

 This function insert fake datas in a SQS queue.
 For testing purpose, datas insert are fake credit scores.